TUfischl/sizeestimation/scenarios/LUBM/README.md

 Instructions to install the schema and data for the IMDB test scenario in SQL Server and DB2

 We got the LUBM ontology generator from http://swat.cse.lehigh.edu/projects/lubm/ and ran it with parameter 1K.
-We later borrowed a tool from Boris Motik to convert the data of the ontology in relational format and extract its dependencies.
+We later borrowed a tool from Boris Motik (boris.motik@cs.ox.ac.uk) to convert the data of the ontology in relational format and extract its dependencies.

 Instructions:

 1.Run the CREATE TABLE statements from schema.sql

-2.Get the data :) The data files were exceeding the maximum allowable github size.
-Send us email to get the raw '|'-delimited data.
+2.Get the data :) Download the raw '|'-delimited data from http://www.cs.ox.ac.uk/people/efthymia.tsamoura/sizeestimation/lubm.zip

 3.Load the data